Earn out: ensure that you take tax advice

-(a) this will mean paying more tax up front as it will be assessed as part of the initial sale proceeds; and
+- This will mean paying more tax upfront as it will be assessed as part of the initial sale proceeds; and

 To deal with these potential issues, it may be possible to re-structure the sale so that the earn out is instead expressed as a deferred contingent payment.
 In effect, the price is set at the maximum sum payable (including the earn out) with £x (the initial consideration) paid on completion and a further £y (the earn out) payable on a specified date or dates contingent upon certain events or targets being met.
 From a tax perspective this rather subtle difference may help the seller to be able to claim Entrepreneurs’ Relief on the full amount without having to discount the present value.

 Where on the other hand the market value of the right(s) to the additional consideration proves to have been overestimated, any resultant capital loss can generally be carried back and set against the gain arising on the disposal of the shares (even if that gain is in an earlier accounting period) thereby giving rise to a repayment of the overpaid tax.